 Most motorcycle accidents occur because the other driver isn’t keeping an eye out for bikers.
 However, you can prevent some wrecks by being prepared as well.

 Rubenstein Law is here for you whether you’re just setting out on a new adventure or if you’ve been the victim of an accident.
 If you have questions, we can recommend the right way to keep your ride in tip top shape or if you have insurance questions, we can help you with a claim.

-No matter what you need, call or text our motorcycle team today at 800-FL-LEGAL.
+No matter what you need, call our motorcycle team today at 800-FL-LEGAL.
 We are here 24/7 – 365 to answer your call.
 All consultations are free and you pay nothing unless you win.